yjwu17/Spike-Based-Hybrid-plasticity-Network/README.md

 ## Instructions for use
 - File names starting with ‘main_*’ can be run to reproduce the results in this paper.
-- Reproduction instructions
-    - **File 'Classification'** :  It reports the classification performance of the proposed model (Figure 2-3).
-    - **File 'Tolerance learning'** : It produces the main results of GP-based and HP-based model on the tolerance learning tasks (Figure 4).
-    - **File 'Few-shot learning'**: It produces the main results of GP-based and HP-based model on the few-shot learning tasks (Figure 5).
-    - **File 'Multitask learning'**  :  It produces the main results of GP-based and HP-based model on the multitask learning tasks (Figure 5).

 ## An example demo
 We provide a simple example code to help you quickly run our model and compare with other single-learning models.